 As a full-time artist who participates in art shows, I regularly run into a lot of the same questions, comments, and situations.
 While I’m always excited to talk about my work, here’s some insight into a few common conversations that I personally like and don’t like to have.
-Of course, this is only my perspective; different artists have different feelings about these sort of things.
+Of course, this is only my perspective; different artists have different feelings about these sorts of things.

 My work is unique, which can be a blessing and a curse.
 Part of the reason I shoot the way I do is to engage the viewer.
 I love when people think about what I’m trying to do themselves, but I also enjoy explaining my work and seeing that light bulb moment.